Code-Institute-Submissions/NatThomson-mp1-plumbing_DecResub/README.md

 1. be able to easily access the website on a variety of different devices

 - The first step taken to insure easy viewing of the website on a variety of diffenet devices is by exploiting the 'viewport meta' tag in the head section of each of the html pages that make up the website.
 This helps to scale the website more appropriately on mobile devices.
 More information can be found on this here: https://www.w3schools.com/css/css_rwd_viewport.asp.
 - The second step taken was to make sure the website's strucure was responsive in design.
 I primarily used the [Boostrap Grid System](https://getbootstrap.com/docs/4.0/layout/grid/).
-I chose this in part because I had very recently completed the Boostrap Resume mini project so it was fresh in my mind and also because it met the requirements of the design choices I had made (as seen in the )
+I chose this in part because I had very recently completed the Boostrap Resume mini project so it was fresh in my mind and also because it met the requirements of the design choices I had made (as seen in the [wireframes](#wireframes)).
+Boostrap allowed for content to easily be switched betweem 1, 2 or 3 collumns depending on screen size and cotent.
+_see images below_

+INSERT SCREENSHOT OF 1 VS 2 COLLUMNS
+- Font size too was obviously an important consideration.
+Based on research undertaken it seemed clear that text should generally be of at least 16px.
+Therefore this is the font size used for all paragraph text.
+Heading text was then larger at 20px and 22px depending on content importance.
+These values were then converted to REM on advice from my tutor as this is seen as industry standard for text on a webpage again to aid in repsonsiveness.

+INSERT SCREENSHOT HIGHLIGHTING TEXT SIZE ON DIFF SCREENSIZES